How I Built This

 VPC Module

-Creates a simple VPC (10.0.0.0/16) with a single public subnet in one availability zone.
-No NAT Gateway needed since everything runs in the public subnet, significantly reducing costs.
+Simple VPC (10.0.0.0/16) with a single public subnet in one AZ.
+No NAT Gateway needed — everything runs in the public subnet.

 k3s Module